 Prereq: Graduate standing or senior classification with instructor permission.
-This course examines how political-economic forces shape the contemporary built and social environments and the way urban designers respond to these forces.
-The course highlights various methods urban designers use to create change and, in turn, how these affect stakeholders and communities.
-Students develop critical awareness of existing social, political and economic systems; understand the impact of the decision they make, and the methods they use, on the city and these systems.
+This course examines how socio-political and economic forces shape the contemporary built environment.
+The course highlights various methods urban designers use to affect change and, in turn, how these impact stakeholders and communities.
+Students develop critical awareness of the impact of their decision making on the city.